 - Dominion’s solar capacity has increased over 630% since 2015 with nearly 745MW in operation or under development.
 Over the next 15 years, over 4,700 MW of new solar capacity is planned.

 - Dominion Energy offers multiple options to deliver 100% renewable energy to meet specific targets of data center users.

 - Additionally, Dominion Energy’s wind initiative, the Coastal Virginia Offshore Wind project, which is the first in the Mid-Atlantic, will deliver 12 MW beginning in 2021 with the potential to expand to over 2,000 MW.

 - Dominion Energy and Amazon Web Services (AWS) have partnered on six projects totaling 260 MW in Virginia that involve long-term power purchase agreements to provide solar energy to support AWS’s renewable energy goals.
 Dominion has also committed to the construction of multiple solar facilities in the Commonwealth to service Facebook’s Henrico Data Center with 100% renewable energy.

 - Microsoft announced in March 2018 the purchase of 315 MW of energy from Pleinmont I and II, two new solar projects in Virginia.
 This represents the single largest corporate purchase of solar energy ever in the United States.

 Raging Wire, Loudoun County

-Virginia boasts one of the largest data center workforces in the U.S. - with more than 700 data processing, hosting, and related establishments in the state employing more than 15,000 people.
+Virginia boasts one of the largest data center workforces in the U.S. - more than 700 data processing, hosting, and related establishments in the state employ more than 15,000 people.

 According to Cyberstates 2018, Virginia ranks 6th in net tech employment and has the 3rd-highest concentration of tech employment in the country.